Should I bathe my cat?

 Prep Your Area

 Before jumping into the bathtub (or placing your cat in the sink), prepare your bathing area.
 Like a doctor prepping for surgery, you’ll want all of your tools ready at your disposal.
 Some people prefer bathing a cat in a sink so that they don’t have to be on their knees or awkwardly bent over during the experience.
 Whether you opt for the tub or the sink, place a mat or towel down on the porcelain.
-The bath will go smoother for both you if your cat isn’t slipping all over the place.
+The bath will go smoother for both of you if your cat isn’t slipping all over the place.
 Lay out your vet-approved shampoo and the towel you’ll use to dry off your cat (and possibly yourself) at the end.
 To avoid getting scratched up, make sure your cat’s nails are trimmed.
 Unless your cat is a star with nail trimming, don’t do it right before the bath.
 You don’t want to throw an overwhelming amount at him all at once.
 Brushing briefly before bathing can speed up the process, especially if you notice any knots.
 If you are not going to use a shower head, grab a cup to use for rinsing.
 Run the water briefly to make sure the temperature will be warm and comfortable when your cat is underneath it.

 Prep Yourself and Your Cat

 Take a moment to check in with yourself.
 If you are anxious, that’s going to concern your cat.
 The calmer you can be, the better.
 You can even trick your cat into starting in a positive mood by playing around beforehand.
 Break out your cat’s favorite toy and let him run off his excess energy.
-Offer him his favorite treat and generally fuss him.
+Offer him his favorite treat and generally fuss over him.
 This extra time you put in before the bath can make all the difference.
 Letting your cat run off some steam and unwind will mean both of you start off on the right foot.
 If you have one of those cats who is curious about water, let him watch a few drips from the faucet.
 Some cats like to swat at running water, which helps reinforce the idea that water does not have to be scary.

 Once everything is ready, it’s time to get your cat wet.
 Keep talking soothingly to your pet as you do this.
 Depending on how upset he becomes, it may be impossible for you to do this job by yourself.
 It’s much easier if you have a second person to hold the cat while you do the cleaning.
 Some squirming is to be expected, but if you can tell your cat is truly terrified, just let him go.
 It’s better to avoid a traumatizing bathing experience than to get a certain bath done at a specific time.
 Pay close attention to your cat as you get his coat wet.
 Avoid getting his head and face wet.
 Starting from the base of the neck, run the water down the rest of his body until he’s fully soaked.